 |

-Protected against low pressure water jets and heavy seas
+Protected against heavy seas

 |